What is S-Curve in Project Management?

 That’s why curves are often S-shaped.

-What are the most often used applications of the s curve in project management?
+What are the most often used applications of the S Curve in project management?

 S-Curves are advantageous for a variety of functions during the project’s life.
 Several of the most critical applications of S-Curves are covered below: